 Access items in this collection

 Original items in this collection can be requested through the Library’s catalogue and consulted in the Katherine Mansfield Reading Room.
+This is a test change.

 This collection is catalogued online and may be called up as a list on the National Library catalogue by searching ‘Earp’ using the ‘in call number’ search option in the NLNZ catalogue advanced search.